WeBankFinTech/Qualitis/README.md

 ### 4. Support intelligent discovery of data quality problems
 <br/>

+**If you have any needs, please send us an issue and we will reply to you in time.**

+## Contributing
+Community partners are very welcome to contribute new engines and codes to us!

 ## Communication
 If you desire immediate response, please kindly raise issues to us or scan the below QR code by WeChat and QQ to join our group:
 ![](images/en_US/ch1/ContractUs.png)